Rogaland/jwt-spring-boot/README.md

 ```

 # Encryption
-Encryption can be enabled/disabled in the `@EnableJwtTokenizer`, it is enabled by default.
+Encryption can be enabled/disabled in the `@EnableJwt`, it is enabled by default.
 If it is enabled the property 'jasypt.encryptor.password' must be set.

 # Configuration